 What Is Transparent Testing and Why It Matters

 When everyone shares the same view of testing, surprises are minimized and the team stays aligned.
+That kind of process transparency supports faster decisions, stronger collaboration, and fewer late-stage surprises.

 Although implementing transparency into your QA process would seem like an obvious step, the reality often turns out different.
 This brings implications that go far beyond simply creating confusion.
-Below you can find three scenarios that show the difference in the testing process process when it’s a transparent one, and the challenges caused when transparency is not there.

 - Fragmented tools = fragmented process